maintaina/containers/groupware-webmail/README.md

 ## Developer tools

-- See the .env file
+- See the .env file of the horde-deployment repo.
 - Once the ENABLE_DEVELOPER_MODE is set to yes (default is no), the entrypoint script will install these tools before bootstrapping the apache webserver:
 	+ vim
 	+ midnight-commander